rstudio/rstudio-conf-2022-program/lightning-talks/lets-start-beginning-bits.md

 talk_id: 22154
 talk_slug: lets-start-beginning-bits
 talk_type: lightning
+talk_tags: [programming]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Let's start at the beginning - bits to character encoding in R
+talk_title: "Let's start at the beginning - bits to character encoding in R"
 # A short version of the title, suitable for small displays
 talk_title_short: Let's start at the beginning - bits to character encoding in R
 # A link to your talk's materials, when ready